 If you are wanting to encourage use of the hands, perhaps coloring with the large crayons, or make the crayons in a muffin tin.

 Look up your local Senior Center.
 Ours has free classes in things like "chair yoga".
+If she is in a wheel chair you could take her for a walk around the neighborhood.

 Find out what she enjoys doing.You could make pizza dough or cookie dough.
 Let her use the rolling pin, and also knead the dough.She can cut out shapes with a cookie cutter.Then let her decorate them with a piping bag.Let her help with meal prep.Make salt dough for her to use as gift tags.Play checkers,and other board games,cards as well.Get her crocheting,knitting,or rug hooking.String beads for necklaces, and bracelets with her.Get an adult colouring book.Buy a canvas at the dollar store and have her paint something.Do puzzles together.Let her look through magazines.Have her cut coupons,and write and address her own cards for people.Let her fold small things like wash clothes,and socks.